BrandonGormley/park-passport/README.md

 1. Fork this repository.
 2. Create a new branch for your feature: `git checkout -b my-feature`
 3. Implement your feature.
-4. Commit your changes: `git commit -am "Added my feature"`
+4. Commit your changes: `git commit -m "Added my feature"`
 5. Push to the branch: `git push origin my-feature`
 6. Create a new pull request.